zsparal/api-documentation/source/orders/overview.rst

 #.
 When the order is ``paid`` or ``authorized`` you can ship the order to your customer.

 #.
 Once you start shipping the order, you should send the shipment information to Mollie using the
-   :doc:`Create Shipment API </reference/v2/shipments-api/create-shipment>`.
+   :doc:`Create shipment endpoint </reference/v2/shipments-api/create-shipment>`.
 Alternatively, you can use the Mollie Dashboard.
 You should ship the order within 28 days or the order will expire.

    For some payment methods, shipping is required to ensure you will be settled for the full order amount.